Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

-Observe that this experiment is independent of the scenario considered.
+This experiment is independent of the scenario considered.
 Indeed, because gradients relate solely to the training of the VFL model, our investigation is not influenced by the particular attacker knowledge level considered.
 As a result, any knowledge configuration of the attacker should yield consistent patterns.
-Therefore, we opted to consider only the {\em full knowledge} scenario for this experiment, simplifying the analysis.
+Therefore, we opted to consider only the {\em basic knowledge} scenario for this experiment, simplifying the analysis.
 From the obtained results, we can clearly see a correspondence between a spike in the magnitude of the gradients and a significant decline in the accuracy of the attack.
 Since our attack is highly dependent on the sign of the gradients, when the gradients' values start to decrease, it impacts our attack, recording a negative spike in the performance.
 Usually, a few epochs later than the spike, the accuracy of the attack returns to a higher level because it adapts to the sign of the gradients, even if the average value of the gradients keeps decreasing.
-As we will see in Section~\ref{sec:defense}, this result can be used to define a mitigation strategy for our attack based on a frequent variation of the gradients' sign by adding random noise.
+As we will see in Section~\ref{sec:defense} and Appendix~\ref{sec:noise-defense}, this result can be used to define a mitigation strategy for our attack based on a frequent variation of the gradients.
 However, most of the time, the accuracy only partially recovers to the same level observed before the spike in the gradient magnitude.
+It is important to observe that the attack is highly dependent on the optimization process, the sign, and the magnitude of the produced gradients.
+When the gradients changed their sign, we recorded a systematic drop in the performance of the attack.
+This is even more evident for configurations with higher learning rates because, in these cases, the gradients tend to fluctuate more when the loss function reaches the possible minimum value, thus causing a detriment in the informative content of the gradients themselves for the attacker.
+Another important observation is that, particularly in settings with high learning rates, a noticeable performance decline is experienced when gradients become excessively small.
+This decline can be attributed to the matching loss computed on gradients, which, in this case, lacks attack-relevant information.
+This finding further underscores the rationale for implementing an early-stopping policy.
+Previously, in this section, we saw that the maximum value of the gradients typically leads to the best performance for the attack for all the learning rates tested.
+Therefore, the attacker can monitor the gradients' trend and maintain the attack results obtained a few steps before the maximum average gradient value.
+Another important point that we noticed is that once the gradients become too small, e.g., close to the end of the training, the accuracy of the attack is stable or slightly decreases; this happens mainly with higher learning rates.
+This result confirms our intuition that the most critical epochs are the early ones in which the model learns the most, thus providing the most informative gradients to carry out our attack.
+Another aspect to discuss is the performance of our solution on Pubmed, PolBlogs, and Reddit datasets with a learning rate of 0.1.
+The results show notable reductions in performance when the underlying graph of the GNN grows.
+This is due to the challenge of compressing information in a small space for larger graphs, resulting in a weakened exploitable signal from gradients.
+A low learning rate amplifies this issue, making satisfactory performance achievable only with medium/high learning rates (e.g., greater than 0.5) in these configurations.